sharpest-minds/hiring-tips/README.md

 The second advantage of emailing a CEO is that _they can order a hiring manager to talk to you._ We're all human, and people tend to value their own time more than other people's.
 If you email a hiring manager directly, they have to decide right then if you're worth spending 30 minutes of _their own time_ (which they value a lot) talking to.
 But if you email the CEO, the CEO only has to decide if you're worth spending 30 minutes of _their hiring manager's time_ (which they value less) talking to.
 As you can imagine, they're much more likely to say yes.

 And when a hiring manager gets an email from their CEO saying "you should talk to Bob", they pretty much have to talk to Bob.

+**For companies of ~100-500 employees, the person you should contact is the company's VP of Engineering.** Same rules apply as for the CEO above.

 Under construction! 🏗